swisschain/Lykke-HftApi-Docs/source/includes/_public-api.md

 }
 ```

-## Symbol Order Book Tiker
+## Asset Pair Order Book Ticker

-Get order books by symbols.
-Order books contain a list of offers on buying and selling with price and volume.
+Get the order book by asset pair.
+The order books contain a list of Buy(Bid) and Sell(Ask) orders with their corresponding price and volume.

 ### HTTP Request